-Select the length of time in days that data will be backed up.
+Occurrence Specify when to perform Auto Backup regularly.
+Select Every Day, Week, Month, or Year first and then set a time to back up files.
+Note the time availability when you choose Every Month.
+For example, if you choose to automatically backup the data on the 31st of every month, Auto Backup will not take effect when it comes to the month with no 31st, such as February, April, and June.
+Retained Data Backup Select the length of time in days that data will be backed up.
 Settings Only: Back up controller settings only.
 7 Days/1 Month/2 Months/3 Months/6 Months/1 Year: Back up the data in the recent 7 days/1 month/2 months/3 months/6 months/1 year.
 All Time: (Only for Omada Software Controller) Back up all data in the controller.

-Saving Path

-(Only for Omada Hardware Controller) Select a path to save the backup files.
+Storage Select where you want to save the backup file.
+Save to Local File: The backup file will be saved as a local file.
+Save to File Server: The backup file will be saved in the specified file server.
+Four types of file server are available: FTP, TFTP, SFTP, and SCP.
+Saving Path (Only for Omada Hardware Controller) Select a path to save the backup files.
+Maximum Number of Files Specify the maximum number of backup files to save.